NTheuws/linorobot2_software/README.md

 Alternatively, follow this [guide](./ROBOT_INSTALLATION.md) to do the installation manually.

 ### 2. Host Machine / Development Computer - Gazebo Simulation (Optional)
-This step is only required if you plan to use Gazebo later.
-This comes in handy if you want to fine-tune parameters (ie. SLAM Toolbox, AMCL, Nav2) or test your applications on a virtual robot.
+Gazebo is a simulation which enables you to run the application on a virtual robot.
+This is mainly used for fine-tuning paramaters (ie. SLAM Toolbox, AMCL, Nav2) or testing the application.
+This step is entirely optional and in case you're not planning on using it in the future, feel free to skip forward to 3.
+Host machine - RVIZ configurations.

 #### 2.1 Install linorobot2 Package
 Install linorobot2 package on the host machine: